Table of Contents

 Next.js is a popular open-source framework for building server-side rendered (SSR) and static websites with React.
 It is built on top of Node.js and provides a robust environment for developing modern web applications.

-On-Demand Revalidation refers to the process of verifying and updating the credentials or qualifications of a professional or service provider on an as-needed basis.
-Instead of following a fixed schedule for revalidation, it allows for revalidation to occur whenever it is necessary or requested.
+On-demand revalidation refers to the process of verifying and updating the credentials or qualifications of a professional or service provider on an as-needed basis.
+Instead of following a fixed schedule for revalidation, it allows revalidation to occur whenever necessary or requested.

 Project Description

-The project itself is a number of online stores, combined under a particular brand.
+The project is several online stores combined under a particular brand.

-Application architecture is built in such a way that we have one instance for backend, and many frontend applications (different stores).
-At the moment the number of frontend applications with a common backend varies from 10 to 20, depending on the brand of the store.
+The application architecture is built to have one instance for the backend and many front-end applications (different stores).
+Currently, the number of front-end applications with a standard backend varies from 10 to 20, depending on the store’s brand.

 What problem we encountered with Next.js

-After a careful study of the load sources, we came to the conclusion that it’s all due to one of the features of Next.js, namely Incremental Static Regeneration for static pages.
-Let’s look more closely at what it is and what it’s for.
+After a careful study of the load sources, we concluded that it’s all due to one of Next.js’s features, Incremental Static Regeneration for static pages.
+Let’s look at what it is and what it’s for.

-Product pages are static pages that are rendered on the frontend server and stored in its cache.
-During the build, the frontend requests information about each product and generates its own pages for the products.
-But in order to keep product data up-to-date it is necessary to revalidate it at regular intervals (in our case, 200 seconds).
+Product pages are static pages rendered on the frontend server and stored in its cache.
+During the build, the front end requests information about each product and generates its own pages for the products.
+However, to keep product data up-to-date, it is necessary to revalidate it at regular intervals (in our case, 200 seconds).
 Thus, if the number of products in the store is small, the backend copes with this without problems.
-But if we have 10 stores, and each store contains 1 million items, it means that every 200 seconds all 10 stores need to revalidate data about products:
+But if we have ten stores, and each store contains 1 million items, it means that every 200 seconds, all ten stores need to revalidate data about products:

 (10 stores) x (1 million items) = 10 million requests every 200 seconds.